quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 cooperative cultures can ameliorate selfishness

-History reveals cultural experiments to discover & accumulate new survival tricks result in widespread cultural variation and environmental variation but right or wrong is not known in advance and there are always a variety of different positions being tested ...
+History reveals that the cultural experiments to discover & accumulate new survival tricks result in widespread cultural variation and environmental variation ... but right or wrong is not known in advance and there are always a variety of different positions being tested ...
 Michael Wood has written about the historical evidence for the evolution of cultures -

 Deep survival instincts for cooperation drives the evolution of civilisation as man becomes a social animal seeking continuous intensive economic interactions in cities involving risky specialisation and scale where diversity, competition, pluralism and tolerance lead to survival benefits which must be defended.